-- Investment in CNC machine tools — Some complex parts’ extremely tight tolerances may require putting money into new CNC machinery.
-High-end machine shops equip themselves to take on nearly any tolerance level a complex part may require.
+- Investment in CNC machine tools — Some complex parts’ extremely tight tolerances may require investing in new CNC machinery.
+High-end machine shops equip themselves to take on demanding tolerance levels that a complex part may require.

 - Experienced staff — Developing the right process and tool starts upfront with the sales, engineering, quality, and production teams.
 Look for a shop that’s able to handle complex parts from start to finish (design to assembly) all in-house.

-- Close relationships with foundries — Work with pros that know castings and have design/build experience.
-Shops can control quality, reduce timelines, and make changes smoothly, especially prior to production when changes aren’t cost-prohibitive.
+- Close relationships with foundries — Work with pros that fully understand metal castings and have design/build experience.
+Shops can control quality, reduce timelines, and make changes smoothly, especially prior to production, when changes aren’t cost-prohibitive.